-The sensitivity achieved on cell-free DNA reference standards was determined by using the SensID ESR1 cfDNA reference standard set (cat# SID-000144).
+The sensitivity achieved on cfDNA reference standards was determined by using the SensID ESR1 cfDNA reference standard set (cat# SID-000144).
 15ng of SensID reference standard at 1%, 0.3% and 0.1% mutant allele frequency was tested in a background of SensID wild-type cfDNA.
-Results are shown in table 10 below.
+Results are shown in Table 10 below.